urmsandeep/DevOps-Lab-Manual/Exercises/Grafana-Realtime-Monitoring-of-Quick-Commerce-App.md

 # Real-Time Delivery Monitoring Pipeline

 ## **Objective**
-You are a DevOps engineer in ZIPPTO managing a fast-paced delivery service that needs real-time insights into operational efficiency and delivery performance.
+You are a DevOps engineer in ZAPPTTO managing a fast-paced delivery service that needs real-time insights into operational efficiency and delivery performance.
 You task is to create monitoring application top provide insights on performance of the delivery service.

 ## **Approach**